 Conditions

-Notice that although the comparison symbols used in conditions partially overlap with the symbols for comparison operators, they have different semantics.
+Notice that although the comparison symbols used in conditions are partially overlapped with the symbols for comparison operators, they have different semantics.
 While comparison operators calculate Boolean results, comparison symbols in conditions only specify a filter.

 Each rule can have multiple comma-separated conditions.